Home

 • Avoid unnecessary braking and stopping.

-• Roll downhill without accelerating and maintain a steady speed uphill.
+• Ease off the accelerator downhill and maintain a steady throttle uphill.

 Driving economically is good for both the environment and for traffic safety as it is a very calm, smooth and calculated driving style.
 However, traffic safety always has higher priority than driving economically.